mosets/docs/faq.md

 This instruction is based on Mosets Tree 3.5.6, but it should work on any recent versions of Mosets Tree from version 2.1 up.

 {/answer}

+{question}Removing 'Add your listing here' link{/question}

+{answer}
+'Add your listing here' is added to each category's page to allow users to submit listings to your directory.

+To remove this link in a category, edit the category in Mosets Tree's back-end.
+To the right of the page, you'll find an option called 'Allow listing submission'.
+Set this to 'No'.
+This will disable listing submission in front-end for that particular category and remove the 'Add your listing here' link.
+{/answer}